lmartorella/net/samples/netmaster/README.md

-This folder contains the Visual Studio code project to build a master node for a Linux OS (e.g. Raspberry).
+This folder contains the CMake project to build a master node for a Linux OS (e.g. Raspberry).

 The whole C Microchip core code is shared with this implementation.